JustAppSec

 What to do now

-• Until upgraded, avoid relying solely on path-scoped middie middleware for auth/authorization; enforce auth at route-level handlers/hooks after router normalization.
+• Until patched, avoid relying solely on path-scoped middie middleware for auth — enforce auth at route-level handlers/hooks after router normalization.

-• If operationally feasible, disable risky normalization combinations called out in the advisory.
+• If feasible, disable risky normalization combinations called out in the advisory.

 Additional Information

-• Root cause (as described): canonicalization drift between middie path matching and find-my-way route lookup normalization.
+Severity is CVSS v4.0 8.2 (High).
+Root cause: canonicalization drift between middie path matching and find-my-way route lookup normalization.